mohammednayeem/FP2/README.md

 * The normal team size is 2.
 * Teams of 3 are allowed only when you have a strong case that your team needs three people to accomplish its idea.
 All three members must be doing well in the course.
 Please contact your instructor for guidance.
 * Working solo will be an extraordinary exception.
-Please don't come to us with a request that boils down to "I really don't want to."
+Please don't come to me with a request that boils down to "I really don't want to."
 Reasons like "I have a complicated schedule" are not applicable.

 You should know that being able to accomplish software projects in a team is how the world works.
 If you don't have experience doing this yet, it's even more valuable that you begin to learn now.